driv/driv.github.io/_drafts/pulumi-zitadel-configuration.markdown

 The operator will create a `Workspace` based on the `Stack` we defined and it will periodically check the state of the repository and trigger an update if needed.

 All the configuration is included in the `Stack` configuration.
-The only thing missing is access to create the secret for Grafana.
-We can provide the `ServiceAccount` used by the workspace access.
+The only thing missing is permissions to create the secret for Grafana.
+We provide it through the `ServiceAccount` used by the workspace.

 <iframe frameborder="0" scrolling="no" style="width:100%; height:560px;" allow="clipboard-write" src="https://emgithub.com/iframe.html?target=https%3A%2F%2Fgithub.com%2Fdriv%2Fzitadel-pulumi%2Fblob%2Fmain%2Fzitadel-pulumi%2Fstack.yaml%23L20-L42&style=a11y-light&type=code&showBorder=on&showLineNumbers=on&showFileMeta=on&showFullPath=on&showCopy=on&fetchFromJsDelivr=on"></iframe>

-We can apply the `Stack`:
+We can apply the `Stack`, `Roles` and `RoleBindings`:

 ```bash
 kubectl apply -f zitadel-pulumi/stack.yaml